dnd 5e warlock handboo

 Introduction

-Warlocks draw magic power from a pact with a powerful otherworldly being, such as a powerful fey creature, a celestial, and elder deity, or a fiend.
+Warlocks draw magic power from a pact with a powerful otherworldly being, such as a powerful fey creature, a celestial, an elder deity, or a fiend.
 Warlocks are primarily a Blaster, Face, and Striker, but depending on your spells and subclass you can add Controller, Support, and a little bit of Healer to the Warlock’s role options within the party.

-The Warlock is likely the easiest of any spellcaster class to play.
+The Warlock is arguably the easiest of any spellcaster class to play.
 You get only a handful of spell slots at a time, and never have to juggle multiple spell slot levels.
 Warlocks learn spells permanently, so you don’t need to worry about changing your spells on a daily basis.
 Warlocks also get the most powerful damage cantrip in the game, giving them a solid, reliable option for damage output in between your big spells.

 At the same time, the Warlock is one of the most customizable classes in the game.
 You get two major decision points with your Otherworldly Patron (the Warlock’s Subclass) and your Pact Boon, plus spells known and a pile of Eldritch Invocations.
 This wide degree of customization makes it easy to play warlocks back-to-back with very little overlap in your builds.